 You cannot draw up your own DNR order.
 Instead, you will need to speak with your doctor, who can complete the appropriate forms for the order, and can tell you how to obtain a wallet card, bracelet or other DNR identification.

 You may draw up your own living will and health care power of attorney documents, but it is a good idea to consult with an attorney about how these documents fit into your overall estate plan.
 The Ohio State Bar Association, the Ohio State Medical Association, the Midwest Care Alliance, the Ohio Osteopathic Association and the Ohio Hospital Association jointly revised a standard living will declaration form and a standard health care power of attorney form.
 You do not have to use the standard forms, but your documents must meet certain requirements under Ohio law.
 You may want your lawyer to prepare documents that are specifically tailored to your situation.
 You can get the standard forms from doctors, lawyers, hospitals, nursing homes and others.
-You also may mail a request for the forms along with $3 to the Midwest Care Alliance, 2233 North Bank Drive, Columbus, OH 43220, or visit that organization’s website at www.midwestcarealliance.org.
+You also may mail a request for the forms along with $4 to LeadingAge Ohio (formerly Midwest Care Alliance), 2233 North Bank Drive, Columbus, OH 43220, or visit that organization’s website at www.midwestcarealliance.org

 © March 2014 Ohio State Bar Association